 By Teresa Dean Smeigh

 Sunday Photo Fiction is a weekly writing challenge where a photo is used as a prompt for a piece of fiction using around 200 words.
 The piece doesn’t have to centre around exactly what the photo is, it can be just used as a basis for a story.
-This week’s photo is a big-rig that was parked up last year.
-You can use it in your post in any way you see fit.
+This week’s photo is a top down shot of a room in The Roman Painted House in Dover, but you can use the image in any way you feel you want to.

 If you have the time, please read some of the other stories that have been written via the InLinkz page below.
 Remember though, the main thing is to have fun, enjoy what you write, and write what you enjoy.